JoinTheGraph/jointhegraph.github.io/articles/installing-janusgraph-and-its-storage-backends/configuring-janusgraph-to-use-oracle-berkeley-db/index.md

 Oracle Berkeley DB is an embedded key-value database library.
 The words "embedded" and "library" mean that Berkeley DB will be loaded and executed in the JanusGraph process as opposed to running in a separate process.
 So Berkeley DB is a database management library, not a stand-alone database server like Cassandra or HBase.

 The Berkeley DB JAR file is included in the JanusGraph package that we downloaded in the previous article.
+The path to the JAR file is "lib/je-18.3.12.jar".
 So there is no need to download or install Berkeley DB separately.

 ### Configure JanusGraph to Use Berkeley DB